ansible/awx/docs/docsite/rst/administration/performance.rst

 If CPU or memory usage is very high, consider lowering the capacity adjustment on affected instances in the controller.
 This will limit how many jobs are run on or controlled by this instance.

 Using this in combination with application level metrics can help identify what was happening in the application when and if any service degradation occurred.
-Especially when working with Red Hat support or account teams, having information about |at|’s performance over time can be very useful in diagnosing problems or doing capacity planning for future growth.
+Having information about |at|’s performance over time can be very useful in diagnosing problems or doing capacity planning for future growth.

-Additional insights into automation usage are available when users enable data collection for Automation Analytics.
-Refer to the product documentation for `Automation analytics and Red Hat Insights for Red Hat Ansible Automation Platform <https://www.ansible.com/products/insights-for-ansible>`_ for more detail.

 Database Settings